-CTF for JVM COBOL application

-CTF tracing is now supported in JVM COBOL applications.

-New emitters

-A new emitter, JAVALOGGER, is available for JVM COBOL web applications.
+CTF for JVM COBOL application CTF tracing is now supported in JVM COBOL applications.
+New emitters A new emitter, JAVALOGGER, is available for JVM COBOL web applications.
 This emitter passes details to the Java logging API that is available through your web server.
 Use this emitter if you are unable to configure the TEXTFILE or BINFILE emitters due to web server permission restrictions.
+New properties The following support has been added to existing emitters.

-New properties and variables for existing emitters
+and variables for existing emitters